apatel66/SampleCode/README.md

 $ cd Downloads/SampleCode-master
 ```
 3. Enter `ls` to view the various program folders.
 4. Enter `cd` + the folder name to go into the folder.
-The folders will all start with "USACO".
+The folders with executable programs will all start with "USACO".
    (Tip: If you have typed enough characters, press `Tab` and the rest of the word will fill in - given you are in the right
    directory)
 5. Enter `ls` to view the files inside the folder.
 There will be one program, a sample input, and a text file containing the